-Although often confused with its cousin liriope, the leaves are narrower and flowers are smaller.
-The main attraction is the evergreen, grasslike foliage, which comes in a variety of colors ranging from dark green to black, as well as variegated forms.
-Plants grow in tight clumps, with the leaves emerging from a web of rhizomes just below the soil surface.
+Often confused with liriope, but leaves are narrower and flowers smaller.
+The evergreen, grasslike foliage comes in a variety of colors as well as variegated.
+Plants grow in tight clumps, with the leaves emerging from rhizomes just below the surface.
 Prefers shade, but also does well in sunnier locations.

 Height/spread: 2 to 12 inches tall, spread depends on the variety

 Special attributes: Nearly indestructible.
-Tolerates many tough garden situations, including temporary standing water conditions as well as drought.
+Tolerates tough situations, including temporary standing water as well as drought.

-Plants to try: 'Gyoku-Ryu' (a dwarf variety growing to only 2 inches tall), 'Variegatus' (green foliage with silver striping), O. planiscapis ‘Nigrescens’ (dark purple, nearly black leaves)
+Plants to try: 'Gyoku-Ryu' (only 2 inches tall), 'Variegatus' (green and silver foliage), O. planiscapis ‘Nigrescens’ (dark purple, nearly black leaves)

 GROUND COVERS FOR SUN